terminusdb/terminusdb/tests/benchmark/congestion_document_insert/README.md

 - **`congestion_ratio`** is `parallel_total_ms / sequential_total_ms`.
 A value
   close to 1 means parallel writes on the same branch add little overhead; a much larger value would mean contention is dominating the runtime.
+- **`verified_documents`** is the number of inserted IDs that were successfully queried back from the database.
+It must equal `documents`; if it is lower, the benchmark raises an error because the insert response reported documents that were not persisted.
 - On a single branch, TerminusDB serializes commits, so adding more writers does not always increase throughput.
 The bottleneck is the per-commit fixed cost.